UniversityofBrighton/2023-fair-multidimensional-media/episodes/mutlidimensional-content.Rmd

 research, education, entertainment and storytelling among other applications.

-Some aggregator websites offer access to a variety of visual content, including:
+Some aggregation websites offer access to a variety of visual content, including:

 - [Europeana Platform](https://www.europeana.eu/en)